vvvm23/vvvm23.github.io/content/posts/2023-12-02-mac-post/index.md

 truly unrestricted root user, then feel free to disable too.

 ![GIF showing tiling window management on a bunch of terminals.](1.gif)
-> Example showing tiling window management with a bunch fo terminals.
+> Example showing tiling window management with a bunch of terminals.

 I won't repeat how to install it as [the document](https://github.com/koekeishiya/yabai/wiki#quickstart-guide) is pretty